-The Ford Focus is a solid option when it comes to buying used cars.
+The Ford Focus is a solid option for buying used cars.
 This sporty yet budget-friendly hatchback is a popular choice for first-time car buyers/owners.
 Although the Ford Focus is a best-seller, it has its fair share of reliability issues.

 Ford is no stranger to reliability issues, and based on available data, the Focus is easily its most problematic lineup.

 If you are looking to buy a used Ford Focus, then you will want to read our breakdown of the Ford Focus years to avoid.
-For this post, we list some of the most unreliable Ford Focus years that you should avoid buying and also a couple of models that are safe to buy used.
+For this post, we list some of the most unreliable Ford Focus years that you should avoid buying and a couple of safe models to buy used.

 Which Ford Focus Years To Avoid?

 Despite its popularity, the Ford Focus lineup is riddled with reliability issues.
 Some problems often pop up their ugly heads, and some models are proven to be more troublesome than others.
-To save you the headaches, we have listed some of the most problematic Focus years that are not worth buying used.
+We have listed some of the most problematic Focus years that are not worth buying used to save you the headaches.